 - Choose a decorative pot large enough for your mature herb.

-- Choose a potting mix designed for vegetables and herbs.
+- Choose a potting mix for vegetable and herbs.

 - Water the herb prior to repotting.